Forest Fair Mall: 2002–2007: Cincinnati Mills

-2008present: Cincinnati Mall, Forest Fair Village
+2008–2025: Decline and closure

 Bigg's closed in June 2008, shortly after Berean Christian Stores and Wonderpark.
 North Star Realty acquired the mall from Simon in January 2009.
 It proposed converting portions of the mall to office space, call centers, or other non-retail uses, and renamed the property Cincinnati Mall in March.
-Under North Star's ownership, Steve & Barry's vacated due to the chain going out of business, while Off 5th, Guess, Lane Bryant, and Dress Barn relocated to a newly built outlet mall in Monroe.
+The renaming was because of the mall's shift to include non-retail use, alongside the fact that Simon trademarked the "Mills" name.
+Under North Star's ownership, Steve & Barry's vacated due to the chain going out of business, while Saks Off 5th, Guess, Lane Bryant, and Dress Barn relocated to a newly built outlet mall in Monroe.
 Despite the loss of these stores and other inline tenants such as MasterCuts and GNC, Totes Isotoner operated a temporary 30000 sqft warehouse store in a vacated slot near the food court.
 In addition, the owners had not been paying their property taxes.
 Cincinnati Holding Company, a subsidiary of World Properties, purchased the mall in 2010, right as Showcase Cinemas closed.